All Episodes

 Yes, that's right.

-Texas is uh is is that way.
+Texas is that way.

-I actually think, ladies and gentlemen, I don't want to shock you, I don't want to surprise you, but I actually think we already have a network of uh authorities running around monitoring the usage of electronic devices, and in fact, perhaps even in some cases monitoring the content of the usage of those devices.
+I don't want to surprise you, but I actually think we already have a network of authorities running around monitoring the usage of electronic devices and, in fact, perhaps even in some cases, monitoring the content of the usage of those devices.

-If you remember this uh fun-loving grandparent couple, the Martins in Texas, who were on the way to the mall in Jacksonville, and they happened to, like we all do, turn on their cell phone receiver radio in their Cadillac, and they started monitoring other people's cell phone calls, just as you and I do.
+If you remember this fun-loving grandparent couple, the Martins in Texas, who were on the way to the mall in Jacksonville, and they happened to, like we all do, turn on their cell phone receiver radio in their Cadillac and they started monitoring other people's cell phone calls, just as you and I do.

-I mean, this is common for 75-year-old people on the way to get Christmas shopping done, and they happen to overhear a conversation between Newton Gingrich and John Baylor, and then they thought they were on to something historic and they didn't know what to do with it and decided off the top of their heads to call Baghdad Jim McDermott, who then released a transcript, because the of course the uh the tape of the call was sent to McDermott, he got it transcribed, and they sent that to the New York Times and it was published and so forth.
+And they happened to overhear a conversation between Newton Gingrich and John Bader, and then they thought they were on to something historic and they didn't know what to do with it and decided off the top of their heads to call Baghdad Jim McDermott, who then released a transcript because the, of course, the tape of the call was sent to McDermott.

 So it's just like they're saying about Bernie Madoff.